 As our customers evolve their IT strategies, we must remain flexible and evolve along with new technologies and industry and market shifts.
-Ineffective planning and execution in our cloud and product development strategies may cause difficulty in sustaining competitive advantage in our products and services.
+Ineffective planning and execution in our cloud and product development strategies may cause difficulty in sustaining our competitive advantages in our products and services.

-We are also in discussions with a targeted set of hyperscale customers to develop capacity to serve their larger footprint needs by leveraging existing capacity and dedicated hyperscale builds.
-We have announced our intention to seek a joint venture partner for certain of our hyperscale builds.
-There can be no assurances that we find such partner or that we are able to successfully meet the needs of these customers.
+We recently announced an agreement with a joint venture partner and are also in discussions with a targeted set of hyperscale customers to develop capacity to serve their larger footprint needs by leveraging existing capacity and dedicated hyperscale builds.
+We have announced our intention to seek additional joint venture partners for certain of our hyperscale builds.
+There can be no assurances that our joint venture will be successful or that we find additional partners or that we are able to successfully meet the needs of these customers.